 Special notes

 If the foster females fail to deliver live pups, the process will be repeated at no additional cost (other than the cost of more female egg donors, if needed).
-The investigator must inform the facility if the strain exhibits any severe defects or lethality, so that the pups can be properly monitored.
+The investigator must inform the facility if the strain exhibits any development problems, severe defects or lethality, so that the pups can be properly monitored.

 If the foster females fail to deliver pups of the proper genotype, the process will be repeated at no additional cost (other than the cost of more female egg donors, if needed) AFTER the investigator has done appropriate genetic testing on the 'dirty' animals to confirm their genotype.